vinaykumarsingu/vinaysingu/book-summaries/_posts/2021-08-25-Zero-To-One.md

 **Building 0 to 1 companies:**

-There are two types of progress: Horizontal progress and vertical progress Horizontal progress is scaling something from 1 to 100.
+Mankind can make progress in two ways - Horizontal progress and vertical progress.
+* Horizontal progress is scaling something from 1 to 100.
-Vertical progress is going from zero to 1 which is basically making something that doesn’t exist.
+* Vertical progress is going from zero to 1 which is basically making something that doesn’t exist.Technology helps us achieve vertical progress.

-Technology is vertical progress.
-In a world of limited resources, globalization without technology progress is catastrophic.
+> In a world of limited resources, globalization without technology progress is catastrophic

 New technology comes from new ventures which are called Startups

 **Contrarian Thinking:**